 What Should I Check First?

-If you have powered all the relevant devices but still can’t hear any sound through the sub, any of the devices in your setup could be the culprit.
-The subwoofer could even be blown.
+- If there’s no sound from the subwoofer, the issue could stem from any device in the setup, or the subwoofer could be blown.
 Here is a quick guide on how to check if your subwoofer is blown.

 If all the wiring is okay and the subwoofer is still not producing sound, then read on for additional troubleshooting.